fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

   - _What is History For?_, 59--84.

-### 27: History as Giant Data Set
+### 27: The Future of History
 One last (and new) reading to discuss:
 - Laura Spinney, [History as a giant data set: how analysing the past could help save the future](https://www.theguardian.com/technology/2019/nov/12/history-as-a-giant-data-set-how-analysing-the-past-could-help-save-the-future)
-- In class: Discussion and concluding remarks
+- In class: Discussion of reading (you are highly encouraged to end on a participation high note--please be prepared) and concluding remarks.

 ## Week 16
 ### 2: NO CLASS: WRITING TIME

-### 4: NO CLASS: REVISION TIME
+### 4: NO CLASS: REVISING TIME

 ## All course work due by Dec 13!